 Water levels are stabilized below the 1,150-metre-level haulway and 1,272-metre-level hanging wall drift, enabling access for drilling, with two rigs targeting the Série Récurrente and Big Zinc mineralization.

-Ivanhoe's 2014 underground drilling program is scheduled to complete approximately 100 holes, totalling more than 20,000 metres.
-The program is designed to confirm and update Kipushi's estimated historical resources and to further expand the resources along strike and at depth.
-More than 4,000 metres of drilling was completed during the first half of 2014.
+Ivanhoe's Kipushi underground drilling program is designed to confirm and update Kipushi's estimated historical resources and to further expand the resources along strike and at depth.
+More than 10,000 metres of drilling had been completed by the end of the third quarter.

 A total of 5,148 metres, in 37 drill holes, were completed in Q3.
 Drilling during the quarter initially focused on the Série Récurrente Zone, with 2,361 metres drilled in 21 holes.
 The focus of drilling subsequently switched to the Big Zinc as the 1,272-metre-level drill drift was dewatered and rehabilitated, with 2,787 metres completed in 16 holes.

 Série Récurrente exploration continued to test areas to the east and below the historical measured and indicated resources.
 A final drill section was completed from the 1,251-metre-level and three additional sections were completed from a drill station on the 1,261-metre-level.
 Two holes tested the Nord Riche area, where the Série Récurrente intersects the Fault Zone.

 The first assays from Ivanhoe drilling program at Kipushi were received on July 14, 2014: Among the significant results received to that date: